 Intelligent product recommendations can help you achieve that goal, as they empower your customers to find exactly what they need.
 In fact, more than 90 percent of shoppers reported that they would return to a site with a personalized digital experience that tailors product recommendations based on their previous shopping habits.
 McKinsey actually estimated that 35 percent of what consumers purchase on Amazon and 75 percent of what they watch on Netflix come from product recommendations.

 Essentially, intelligent product recommendations have the potential to serve as an effective stand-in for your friendly shop assistant at a time when in-person interaction is no longer possible.
 Yet, Gartner also reports that 80% of marketers are actually planning to abandon their personalization efforts due to lack of ROI, where product recommendations serve as a key component.
 So why isn’t the true personalization potential of product recommendations being realized?

 Don’t let yourself fall into that category.
 As long as you develop a clear understanding of the where, what, why, and how of intelligent product recommendations, you can make them work for you.
-And we are here to help you do just that.
+Here is a guide on how to do just that.

-Most eCommerce players don’t have the same percentage of registered users that Amazon and Netflix do.
+Most ecommerce players don’t have the same percentage of registered users that Amazon and Netflix do.
 And requesting that a user create an account is actually a key driver of cart abandonment.
-This means that while you are now probably familiar with product or movie recommendations coming by email from Amazon and Netflix, the top priority for you should be to focus on delivering relevant recommendations on you website for both return users and those that are entirely new.
+This means that while you are now probably familiar with product or movie recommendations coming by email from Amazon and Netflix, the top priority for you should be to focus on delivering relevant recommendations on your website for both return users and those who are new/anonymous guests.